akaGallo/APTP_project/README.md

   ```

 ## PROBLEM 5
+<p align="justify">To run PlanSys2, you need to have two separate terminals running simultaneously.</p>

   ```bash
 cd Desktop/APTP_project/problem5
   ```

 ### SIMPLE
 1. Open the Terminal 1 and run the following code:
+<p align="justify">Proceed with the following steps in terminal one to build the dependencies, compile the project, and host the PlanSys2 planner based on ROS.</p>

   ```bash
 cd plansys2_problem5_simple
 bash terminal1.sh
   ```

 2. Then, open the Terminal 2 and execute the final output:
+<p align="justify">After setting up terminal 1, open a new terminal for terminal 2, that is dedicated to running the PlanSys2_terminal, which facilitates sending desired data (instances, predicates, goals) to the planner, computing a plan, and executing it.</p>

   ```bash
 cd plansys2_problem5_simple
 bash terminal2.sh